 Thames View, Barking & Dagenham

-A dismal council estate trapped between Creekmouth and the A13 – with no Thames view from ground level
+A self-contained neighbourhood trapped between Barking and Barking Riverside – with no Thames view from ground level

-Thames View has been the subject of a Sure Start initiative aiming to promote the physical, intellectual and social development of babies and young children.
+From the late 1990s Thames View was the subject of a Sure Start initiative aiming to promote the physical, intellectual and social development of babies and young children.
 Its organisers commented, “The estate itself is isolated, the community fragmented, with little access to communal facilities.
 Services are basic, educational attainment poor, life chances limited.”

 To the south and east of Thames View, a vast brownfield site is being redeveloped as Barking Riverside.
-Back when the concept was called Barking Reach, things began across Abridge Way with the construction of the Great Fleete estate.
-Although merely acceptable in terms of its design and build quality, it looks dazzling in comparison with Thames View.
-Since then, standards have improved further with schemes such as Meadowland and City East.
+Back when the concept was called Barking Reach things began with the construction of the Great Fleete estate, which was soon followed by schemes such as Meadowland and City East.

 Established in 2018, the Thames Ward Community Project is the latest initiative aiming to improve residents’ health outcomes, quality of life, skills and job opportunities.

 At the last census just under 40 per cent of the estate’s residents were white British.
 By far the most significant other ethnic group was of black African heritage.
 Relatively few were of Asian or black Caribbean descent.
 In recent years the council has placed a number of refugee and asylum seeking families here.